code-disaster/steamworks4j/README.md

 Callbacks are dealt with in a similar manner.
 Native callbacks are received by *package private callback adapters*, which only do type conversion, then forward the callback to their *public* interface.

+### Native resources

+Java interfaces may allocate some native heap memory.
+To clean up those resources, call SteamInterface.dispose() to avoid memory leaks.

 ### Proper handling of callbacks

 The Steamworks API provides two different mechanics to deal with callbacks: `STEAM_CALLBACK()` and `CCallResult<>`.
 Both are handled internally by **steamworks4j** for you, but this abstraction imposes one drawback:

-> It is only guaranteed that, at any time, the user application receives callbacks related to the **latest** respective API call.
+> It is only guaranteed that, at any time, each instance of an interface only receives callbacks related to the **latest** respective API call.

-> In practice this means that the caller shouldn't "batch-execute" the same API function, then wait for a bunch (of the same type) of callbacks.
+> In practice this means that the caller shouldn't "batch-execute" the same API function, then wait for a bunch of callbacks.
 Instead, only one single API call should be issued.
-Then the application should wait for the callback, process it, then execute the next API call.
+Then the interface should wait for the callback, process it, then execute the next API call.

+> If you really want to execute functions which trigger callbacks in parallel, you have to create and maintain multiple instances of the same interface.

 > This is actually true for CCallResult<> style callbacks only, but the application will require more knowledge about the inner workings of Steamworks to differentiate, as the Java API doesn't tell.